 Most tables have 1-2 DateTime fields at a minimum.
 A create date, modified date.
 Other fields might be order, process, purchase, and fulfillment dates.

 A DateTime datatype column with a date/time stored in it is 8 bytes and looks like this:

 A DateTime2 datatype column with a date/time stored in it could be 6, 7, or 8 bytes and look like this:

 2021-03-21 23:11:53.4 6

 2021-03-21 23:11:53.4427813 8

-Notice how after the seconds, we can have fractional seconds with precision from 1 to 7.
-Depending on how much you actually need, you can trim down your precision which trims down your data size.
+Notice how we can have fractional seconds with precision from 1 to 7 after the seconds.
+Depending on how much you need, you can trim down your precision, which trims down your data size.

 If you only need seconds, you can save 2 bytes per record.
 This adds up.